-My front entrance is anything but welcoming.
-I have had ideas for decorating it in the back of my mind, but I thought I’d leave it for when our other renovations are done.
+Our front entrance is anything but welcoming.
+I have had ideas for decorating it in the back of my mind, but thought I’d leave it for when our other renovations are complete.
 It never fails that just when you finally get a wall perfectly painted that something scrapes up against it and ruins the finish.
-However, I am beyond feeling like waiting right now.
-Like Oprah says, your home should rise up and greet you.
-When I open my front door, I want to turn around and run in the other direction.
+However, my patience is running out.
+As Oprah says, your home should rise up and greet you.
+When I open my front door, I want to turn around and run in the other direction!

-I’d really like to come home to something like this!
-Of course I’d need to add a rug because not having one in the climate I live in is impractical.
+I’d love to come home to something like this beautiful entryway.
+Of course I’d need to add a rug because not having one in our climate is impractical.

 With all of these characteristics I don’t like, you’re probably wondering if there’s anything I do!
 I have to admit the front entrance isn’t an aspect that sold me on our house.
-I always knew there were small changes I could do to make it better and it’s one of those spaces I have neglected.
+I always knew there were small changes I could do to make it better.
+However, it’s one of those spaces I have neglected.
 This is the complete opposite of what I tell my clients!